freakout42/formax/README.md

 Components
 ==========
 **formax** consists of the following programs, or components, that you can execute independently from the command line.

 generate
 --------
 makeform is a shell script which can produce the sql script (.inp) which in turn can create the form database (.frm) by using the sqlite3 utility.
 The produced sql script represents in practice the source code of the form application and can be edited to change the default behaviour or to add objects to the form.

 editform can edit the form database with a form.
 NOT YET IMPLEMENTED.

 runform
 -------
 Execute forms (.frm) interactively on a terminal by the end-user.

 colquery
 --------
 Parser for a natural query language.
 Translats human properties to SQL where clauses.

 regex
 -----
 Regular expression engine for validating user entered data.
+NOT YET IMPLEMENTED.
 See: github.com/kokke/tiny-regex-c

 elk
 ---
 Javascript engine for 3GL triggers.
+NOT YET IMPLEMENTED.
 See: github.com/cesanta/elk

 Objects
 =======
 A **formax** application is made up of objects.
 These objects contain all the information that is needed for an application.
 They have a 1:1 relationship to the tables in